tcltk/tcl/doc/markdown/expr.md

 expr {20.0/5.0}
 ```

-returns \fB4.0\fR, not \fB4\fR.
+returns **4.0**, not **4**.

 # Performance considerations

 Where an expression contains syntax that Tcl would otherwise perform substitutions on, enclosing an expression in braces or otherwise quoting it so that it's a static value allows the Tcl compiler to generate bytecode for the expression, resulting in better speed and smaller storage requirements.
-This also avoids issues that can arise if Tcl is allowed to perform substitution on the value before \fBexpr\fR is called.
+This also avoids issues that can arise if Tcl is allowed to perform substitution on the value before **expr** is called.

-In the following example, the value of the expression is 11 because the Tcl parser first substitutes \fB$b\fR and \fBexpr\fR then substitutes \fB$a\fR as part of evaluating the expression "$a + 2*4".
-Enclosing the expression in braces would result in a syntax error as \fB$b\fR does not evaluate to a numeric value.
+In the following example, the value of the expression is 11 because the Tcl parser first substitutes **$b** and **expr** then substitutes **$a** as part of evaluating the expression "$a + 2*4".
+Enclosing the expression in braces would result in a syntax error as **$b** does not evaluate to a numeric value.

 ```
 set a 3